juhavuo/DrawByWalking/README.md

 What was done.
 Descriptions for imagebutton was added.
 Resolutions were changed.
 Button sizes was left the same.
 Adjusting of those could lead to problems with layout on smaller devices.

 <img src="http://users.metropolia.fi/~juhavuo/images/UI_problems.jpg" title="main_activity" width="1000">

+Examples:

+Item label
+fi.metropolia.juhavuo.drawbywalking:id/imageView
+This item may not have a label readable by screen readers.

+Text contrast
+fi.metropolia.juhavuo.drawbywalking:id/file_name_edittext
+The item's text contrast ratio is 3.33.
+This ratio is based on an estimated foreground colour of #FF4081 and an estimated background colour of #FFFFFF.
+Consider using a contrast ratio greater than 4.50 for small text or 3.00 for large text.

+Touch target
+fi.metropolia.juhavuo.drawbywalking:id/camera_activity_hide_keyboard_button
+This item's height is 41dp.
+Consider making the height of this touch target 48dp or larger.